Best Overall: Odyssey White Hot Pro 2

-A very well-made putter, the White Hot OG One putter from Odyssey fits nicely with the company’s other high-quality offerings, easily qualifying as one of the best for women golfers.
+The White Hot OG One putter from Odyssey fits nicely with the company’s other high-quality offerings, easily qualifying as one of the best for women golfers.

 Pinemeadow PGX TS

-Best Value Mallet Option
+Best Value Mallet Putter for Women

 - Grooved insert offers softness on long putts with enhanced distance control